 - 1. The student earns two (2) C grades (in the same or different courses). - 2.
 The student earns a grade of D, F or U in a single course (including failure to make progress in the DNP project resulting in a U grade). - 3.
-Failure to enroll in classes (see page 27 Academic Progression) - 4.
-Serious academic misconduct as defined in NMSU Student Academic Code of Conduct. - 5.
+Failure to enroll in classes (see page 27 Academic Progression) - Serious academic misconduct as defined in NMSU Student Academic Code of Conduct. - 5.
 Unsafe or unprofessional behavior in clinical practice (see page 42 in handbook). - 6.
-Any other violation of the NMSU Student Academic Code of Conduct or the NMSU Standards for Student Social Conduct.
+Any other violation of the NMSU Standards for Student Social Conduct.